Rottingdean Branch Surgery Closure

 You are invited to a drop-in session to discuss any concerns and answer any questions you may have.

-10am-11am on 19 July at Our Lady of Lourdes Church Hall in Rottingdean
+1830 - 1930 on 1 August at Our Lady of Lourdes Church Hall in Rottingdean

 Statement from Dr David Supple, Clinical Chair of the CCG, on the request to close the branch surgery: